-- Prionics testing \$117.15 per sample - Bio-Rad testing \$98.30 per sample
+• Bio-Rad testing \$129 per sample

-Department of Agriculture
+Department of Agriculture, Water & the Environment

-Payment of \$15 per sample (plus GST) is available to DoAWE for the collection of samples from eligible fallen or casualty stock.
+Payment of \$15 per sample (plus GST) is available to DAFF for the collection of samples from eligible fallen or casualty stock.

 Freight will be charged directly to AHA as a special freight service has been arranged for the shipping of these samples.